defiprime/defiprime1/avalanche.md

 {% endfor %}
 {% endif %}

-{% assign lendings = site.lending | where_exp:"item", "item.ecosystem contains 'ethereum'" %}
+{% assign lendings = site.lending | where_exp:"item", "item.ecosystem contains 'avalanche'" %}
 {% if lendings.size > 0 %}

-# Decentralized Lending on Ethereum
+# Decentralized Lending on BSC

 {% for lending in lendings %}